A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Vision–Language Data

-\paragraph{Provenance.} Regarding provenance, this property tracks the verifiable origin, attribution claims, and modification history for multimodal outputs.
+Regarding provenance, this property tracks the verifiable origin, attribution claims, and modification history of multimodal outputs.
 C2PA version 2.2 provides signed content credentials that support an auditable provenance chain \citep{c2pa2025spec}.
 In addition, SynthID-Image enables invisible watermarking for imagery generated by artificial intelligence to facilitate detection and traceability \citep{synthid_image_2025,synthid_official}.
-We define the credential validation rate over the set of generated multimodal samples as follows:
+The credential validation rate over a set of generated multimodal samples is defined as follows:

-\!\!In this definition, the indicator function $V_{\text{c2pa}}$ results in a value of either zero or one.
+\!\!In this definition, the indicator function $V_{\text{c2pa}}$ takes a value of either zero or one.
 The value is zero when no C2PA manifest or credentials are present.
 The value is one when the validator returns a manifest state that is at least Valid, or Trusted under a stricter setting, depending on the chosen trust model.
 To clarify, the manifest states of Well-Formed, Valid, and Trusted reflect three distinct properties.
 These include the well-formedness and cryptographic integrity of the manifest, the verification of the signature, and the trust status of the signing credential under the adopted trust configuration \citep{c2pa2025spec}.